marknguy/Snowcone-Greengrass/README.md

 ### (alternative Easy method)
 This procedure automates the process of setting up a Snowcone as an IoT Greengrass core device.
 This works on MacOS.
+Note: This stores your AWS credentials in the user-data.
+The user-data will be saved to /var/lib/cloud/instances/[instance-id]/user-data.txt.
+You may consider deleting this file once you have reviewed it.

 1. Save this userdata file to your computer.
 Call it AL2_IOT_userdata.txt.
 Replace the following parameters appropriately.